UpLib/Liberland/settlement/Danube-branches.md

 and that the branches banks get a little developed.

 Reconnecting the Danube branches to the main flow doesn't seem to be too difficult.
-At a first glance, this seems a pertinent enginneering job to do.
+At a first glance, this seems a pertinent engineering job to do.

 The excavated sand should not be thrown in the Danube.
 If Liberland develops as expected, we'll definitely need material here and there.